cwmatthew/clarusway-devenv/README.md

     You can also download visual studio code from Microsoft: https://code.visualstudio.com/

     <img src="./assets/vscodedownload.png" alt="vscode download" style="zoom:80%;" />

+    Let's configure vscode integrated terminal on windows to use git zsh.
+Open vscode, then bring up settings, and then click on upper right icon to see settings.json in text mode.

 - Screen capture tools